 - Map Making: Sometimes, kids learn just as much on their way to school as they do in the classroom.

-- Take Your Camera for a Walk: A new day, a new year, and a new roll of film!
-In a flash, you can turn everyday errands into a fun activity.
-Just bring a camera.
+- Take Your Camera for a Walk: You can turn everyday errands into a fun activity.
+Just bring your camera or camera phone!
 (Hint: This is a great activity to do with the map-making project above.)

 - Follow Your Nose: Are you ready for some serious smells?
 Pack a pen and paper, follow your nose on a stroll this weekend, and be nose-y!
 (Hint: Combine this activity with the map-making project and camera walk for a truly unique experience.)